Trump urges Florida governor to allow coronavirus-stricken ship to dock

 Holland America officials confirmed that “four older guests” had died of the virus and at least 130 have flu-like symptoms, FOX 13 reported.

-A sister ship, the Rotterdam, boarded about two-thirds of the ship's passengers who passed a medical check and should reach Miami by the end of the week, according to Reuters.
+A sister ship, the Rotterdam, boarded about two-thirds of the ship's passengers who passed a medical check and should reach Fort Lauderdale by the end of the week, according to Reuters.

 “Florida continues to receive flights from New York and it allowed spring break gatherings to go on as planned.
 Why turn their backs on us?”
-Laura Gabaroni, who boarded the sister ship with her husband, told the Associated Press.
+Laura Gabaroni, who boarded the Rotterdam with her husband, told the Associated Press.
 “We hope our elected officials will do the right thing: let the Americans disembark and safely quarantine.”

-The U.S. Coast Guard this week also advised that Miami-based ships registered in the Bahamas should go there for help first and said those with more than 50 abroad may have to care for patients onboard “for an indefinite period of time,” according to The Miami Herald.
+The U.S. Coast Guard this week also advised that Miami-based ships registered in the Bahamas should go there for help first and said those with more than 50 aboard may have to care for patients onboard “for an indefinite period of time,” according to The Miami Herald.

 Ships must also arrange for private transport for sick passengers rather than relying on the Coast Guard.